 In the fifth column, write down any evidence that you have that these thoughts are not true.
 Usually you will see a large contrast in the amount of evidence you have supporting your negative thoughts and the evidence against them.

 Now look back at these two columns and take them into consideration.
 This is the point where people see how their negative thoughts are not based on reality!

 In the sixth column write down an alternative thought to counteract your negative thoughts from the third column.
 Write a more positive and realistic thought that can replace the negative one.
 You can also write a positive affirmation in this column to counterbalance your original negative thought.
 Read my article on how to create positive affirmations by clicking here.

 In the seventh column rate the same emotions that you had previously rated in the second column.
 Usually, by this point, you will feel much better after seeing all the evidence proving that your anxious thought is not true.

 This mental health technique is quintessential in challenging irrational and negative thoughts that cause anxiety.
 As a therapist and counselor I always stress to my clients to complete this chart any time they feel anxious about something.
 Try using this chart the next time you are confronted with anxiety.

 ABOUT ROBERTA ALVES:

-Roberta Alves is a therapist and counselor at the Essence of Healing Counseling with locations in Ft.
-Lauderdale and Coral Gables.
+Roberta Alves is a therapist and counselor at the Essence of Healing Counseling with in Ft.
+Lauderdale.
 She is a Certified Anxiety Specialist and has a high success rate with all of her clients in eliminating anxiety from their lives.
-She uses a research and evidenced based type of therapy called Cognitive Behavioral Therapy which has been proven to be highly effective in treating anxiety.
-Roberta is truly passionate about the work she does and loves serving her clients in the Miami, Coral Gables, and Ft.
-Lauderdale areas.
+She uses an evidenced based type of therapy called Cognitive Behavioral Therapy which has been proven to be highly effective in treating anxiety.
+Roberta is truly passionate about the work she does and loves serving her clients throughout Flordia online.